 Average nutritional value per 100 grams

-Energy340 kcal / 1409 kJ
+| Energy | 340 kcal / 1409 kJ |

 Ingredients: pasteurized cow’s and sheep’s milk, rapeseed oil, salt, acidity regulator (E575), vegetarian rennet, chili pepper, mint, preservative (E202).

-May contain traces of mustard
+Allergens: milk, may contain traces of mustard.

-Is Berloumi healthy
+Is Berloumi healthy?

 Of course Berloumi is healthy!
 But in our Zuivelarij we are mainly concerned with taste.
 Our Berloumi is rich in proteins, fats, minerals and vitamins.
 For people with lactose intolerance, there is no good news: Berloumi still contains all the lactose because the milk does not acidify during the production process.
 But there is also good news: you can safely eat our Berloumi if you are pregnant, because both the milk and afterwards the cheese itself are pasteurized.